digao-dalpiaz/DzHTMLText/README.md

 - 03/31/2021 (Version 3.4)

-   - New Padding property, allowing to define the text area margins.
+   - New Borders property, allowing to define the text area margins.

 <details>
   <summary>Click here to view the entire changelog</summary>